tobiasrausch/alfred/docs/installation/README.md

 ./bin/alfred -h
 ```

-## Non-default boost installation directory
+## Non-default Boost installation directory

-You can set a non-default boost installation directory using
+You can specify a non-default Boost installation directory using